ReddishBearGames/JBCStationMonitorSwift/README.md

 - **`STX`** - 1 Byte.
 The Start of a frame character, which is literally ASCII STX (0x02)
 - **`SA`** - 1 Byte.
 Source address, the address of the device sending the packet.
 When transmitting this is your address, which is determined during the handshake process.
 When receiving this will be the device's address.
 - **`TA`** - 1 Byte.
 Target address, the address of the device you're sending the packet to.
 When transmitting this is the station's address which is determined during the handshake process.
 When receiving this will be the your address.
 - **`FID`** - 1 Byte.
 Frame ID.
 In normal operation, this is an increasing value starting from 0 that identifies a particular exchange.
 If you send a command with FID 22, you'll receive a response with FID 22 and can use this to identify matching responses.
-For normal commands you should simply start with 0 and increment by 1 for every command you send, wrapping around back to 0 when you hit FF.
+For normal commands you should simply start with 0 and increment by 1 for every command you send, wrapping around back to 0 when you hit MAXVALUE.
+The upper ranges seem to be reserved from normal use, and appear during handshake for instance.
+I believe that MAXVALUE is 230, but this is just an educated guess.
 There are two cases I know of where this works a little differently:
   - During handshake, the FID seems to have arbitrary values.
 If there's a meaning to it, I don't know what it is.
   - During "continuous mode" updates, the station sends update packets with an incremented FID on every new update, wrapping to 0 itself after FF.
 I believe you're meant to only use the 'newest' if you aren't processing them all fast enough.
 - **`CMD`** - 1 Byte.
 The actual command you're sending.
 Unlike robot mode, you don't specify Read or Write as a modifier, rather Read and Write versions of the same command will have different but usually (always?) sequential values.
 The actual commands available vary by station type (Solder vs Hot Air) with some overlap, and the table is not documented that I know of.
 This tool only supports the subset of commands that I've reverse engineered so far.
 - **`Length`** - 1 Byte.
 The number of bytes present in the data payload.
 This can be 0 in which case there will be no data payload field at all.
 - **`{Data}`** - 0 - 255 Bytes.
 The data payload. **MOST** commands will respond with a payload, and many commands you send require a payload containing arguments.
 The format of this payload is not documented, and most of the difficulty in implementing a new command is reverse engineering the meaning of the data payloads.
 The payloads for sent commands tend to be quite straightforward fortunately.
 Note that this data is raw and not ASCII like the Robot version.
-- **`BCC`** - All the bytes of the frame XOR'd together EXCLUDING of course the BCC field itself - but still includes the ETX at the end of the frame.
+- **`BCC`** - 1 Byte.
+All the bytes of the frame XOR'd together EXCLUDING of course the BCC field itself - but still includes the ETX at the end of the frame.
 - **`ETX`** - 1 Byte.
 The End of frame character, which is literally ASCII ETX (0x03)

 #### Frame Encoding